All Children Can Achieve

 Key Stage 3 Art and Design

 Pupils will learn to work across a wide range of media including paint, clay, printmaking, ICT and sculpture.
-A variety of topics are often linked to other curriculum areas such as History, English and Science.
+A variety of topics are often linked to other curriculum areas such as History, English and Geography.

-Topics may include Nature and Print, Art & Design from other Cultures, Colour and Expressionism, Self portraits, 3D Techniques, Surrealism, Viewpoints and Cubism.
 The formal elements will continue to be embedded using tone and texture, line, pattern, structure, form and shape.
 Continuing to build their knowledge on artists and discuss the different types of art genres.
 Creative discussion in the art room and on visits to art galleries will form an essential part of the skill building.